DanielBC21/Final_Project_2023_DB_ITSP/README.md

 # Final_Project_2023_DB_ITSP
-# Daniels-Final-Project-2023
 YORKU FULL STACK WEB DEVELOPER FINAL PROJECT.

 # Application Name:
 *DB Tech Support*

 ## User Stories

 #### Customer:
-As a tech device owner, I want to be able to find a place and a solution, so that I can fix my defective device.
+As an owner of a defective device, I want to be able to find and pay for a service provider that can help me fix my device.

 #### Admin:
-As a service provider, I want to be able to add contacts and companies information, so that more users can utilize our services and pay the fees.
+As a service provider, I want to be able to add my company contact information, so that more users will be able to contact us to book an appointment to fix their device.

 ## Figma Design Link: